 St Mary MacKillop College builds on the foundations established in primary education and adds depth through the core curriculum offered at Years 7 and 8.
 During these years students are given the opportunity to access curriculum which provides exposure to a range of experiences.
-This enables students to identify their interests and strengths.
+These years are the breadth years where the experiences provided support students to identify their interests and strengths.

-In Years 9 and 10 students are involved in designing their own learning program through the Subject Selection process.
+Years 9 and 10 are the pathway years.
+During this time students are involved in designing their own learning program through the Subject Selection process.
 In adopting a curriculum that is both flexible and inclusive, we can best meet the individual needs of each student in our college and best prepare them for their future pathways.